 - Fluoride: We will discuss the benefits of fluoride to your child and will apply fluoride as well.
 We will also discuss fluoride from other sources (supplemental fluoride drops or tablets, toothpaste, etc.).
 Not sure about fluoride?
 Let us know your concerns and we will be happy to address any questions you may have.

-- X-rays: Done on an as needed basis, but most children will have x-rays taken once every 1-2 years.
+- X-rays: Done on an as-needed basis, but most children will have x-rays taken once every 1-2 years.
 The type of x-rays and also the number we need to take depends on your child’s age, dental development, and history of cavities.

-Other Preventive Services
+Preventive Services & Consultations

 - Sealants: Sealants help prevent cavities.
 They are a protective coating that gets applied to the grooves of back teeth to help prevent bacteria, plaque, and other food debris from accumulating.
 Teeth with deep grooves are prone to higher risk of plaque retention.
 If that plaque stays in those grooves long enough, it could ultimately lead to tooth decay.